adityabhattad2021/DSA/AI/Genetic_Algorithm/README.md

 ## How the Code Works

-### EightPuzzle Class

-The `EightPuzzle` class is responsible for the puzzle's logic.
-It includes methods for:
-- Printing the current state of the puzzle.
-- Finding the position of the blank tile.
-- Swapping two tiles.
-- Moving the blank tile up, down, left, or right.
-- Calculating the fitness of a given state using either the Manhattan distance or Misplaced Tiles heuristic.

-    **To implement the Manhattan distance and Misplaced Tiles heuristics as interchangeable fitness evaluation strategies,  Strategy design pattern has been used.**

-### GeneticAlgorithm Class

-The `GeneticAlgorithm` class implements the GA framework.
-It includes methods for:
-- Generating an initial population of random moves.
-- Evaluating the fitness of each state in the population.
-- Selecting the best solutions based on their fitness.
-- Performing crossover and mutation operations to generate new populations.
-- Running the GA until a solution is found or a maximum number of generations is reached.

-### How the Code Works

-1. **Initialization**: The `EightPuzzle` class is initialized with a start state and a goal state.
-The `GeneticAlgorithm` class is then initialized with an instance of the `EightPuzzle` class.

-2. **Running the Solver**: The `run` method of the `GeneticAlgorithm` class is called to start the GA.
-It generates an initial population of random moves and enters a loop where it:
-   - Evaluates the fitness of each state in the population.
-   - Selects the best solutions.
-   - Performs crossover and mutation operations to generate new populations.
-   - Checks if the goal state has been reached.

-3. **Termination**: The algorithm terminates when the goal state is reached or after a maximum number of generations.

 ## Inputs

-- **Start State**: A list of 9 integers representing the initial configuration of the puzzle.
-The blank space is represented by 0.
 - **Goal State**: A list of 9 integers representing the target configuration of the puzzle.
 - **Population Size**: The number of individuals in the population.
 - **Max Generations**: The maximum number of generations the algorithm will run before terminating.